Hercules (roller coaster): Tallest coaster controversy

 When Dorney Park signed the contract with the Dinn Corporation to build Hercules, a clause was included stating the company would not build a larger coaster for the next two years.
 The following year, Six Flags Over Texas contracted Dinn to build Texas Giant, which featured a 143-foot lift hill with a 137-foot drop.
-Six Flags claimed to have the world's tallest wooden roller coaster, which technically it did since the top of Hercules' lift hill was only 95-feet off the ground.
+Six Flags claimed Texas Giant to be the world's tallest wooden roller coaster.
 Dorney Park filed a federal lawsuit against Six Flags over which park had the rights to claim having the "world's tallest coaster."
-Dorney also demanded that Six Flags halt all advertising and was seeking $50,000 in compensatory damages.
-A trial was scheduled in Philadelphia and on the day of the trial, U.S. District Court Judge Franklin Van Antwerpen summoned both parties into his chambers where the suit was quietly settled.
+Dorney Park also demanded that Six Flags halt all advertising, and sought $50,000 in compensatory damages.
+A trial was scheduled in Philadelphia, and on the day of the trial, U.S. District Court Judge Franklin Van Antwerpen summoned both parties into his chambers where the suit was quietly settled.
 Hercules could lay claim to having the tallest drop, and Texas Giant would be known as having the tallest coaster structure.